Morioka-Yutaka/cloak/README.md

 # cloak
-A simple FCMP-based check-in/check-out storage system using dictionary objects in SAS.
-Store and retrieve data by key, like a digital cloakroom.
+A simple FCMP-based check-in/check-out storage system using dictionary objects in SAS-store and retrieve data by key, like a digital cloakroom.
+Additionally, macro-based stack and queue functions are provided.

 <img width="300" height="300" alt="Image" src="https://github.com/user-attachments/assets/2bd230ca-a72c-4b7e-b2bb-f2212a089566" />